Step up your coding game with AI-powered Code Explainer. Get insights like never before!

 df.drop("Heart Disease", axis=1, inplace=True)

-It is important to always check how imbalanced our dataset might be, since a big imbalance ratio between the minority and majority class will negatively affect the model in a sense where it will predict naively only the majority class.
-For our case however the imbalance ratio is only 1.25 which it is not big.
+It is important to always check how imbalanced our dataset might be since a big imbalance ratio between the minority and majority classes will negatively affect the model in a sense that it will predict only the majority class naively.
+For our case, however, the imbalance ratio is only 1.25

 print(label.value_counts())